tutomiko/nam/README.md

 ### Device resolution (`nam.inference.device`)

-When `accelerate_inference` is off (the default), models still run through `Device.auto()`, which resolves the best available torch backend in priority order: CUDA, then torch-directml, then CPU. torch-directml is detected at runtime (`importlib.util.find_spec`) and is never required in `requirements.txt` - most machines have CUDA and shouldn't need it.
+Models run through `Device.auto()`, which resolves the best available torch backend in priority order: CUDA, then torch-directml, then CPU. torch-directml is detected at runtime (`importlib.util.find_spec`) and is never required in `requirements.txt` - most machines have CUDA and shouldn't need it.
 When torch-directml is in use, `nam.inference.device` also patches known operator gaps (pin_memory, a handful of missing ATen ops, autocast) once, so the rest of the codebase can treat a DirectML device like any other torch device.

-### Accelerated export (`nam.inference.model_exporter`, `hook`)
+### Accelerated export (`nam.inference.model_exporter`)

-When `accelerate_inference: true` is set, the first real call to a given model kicks off a background export: PyTorch -> ONNX -> a compiled, pooled OpenVINO model, saved under the project's `weights/` directory.
-OpenVINO itself follows the same "check if installed, don't require it" pattern as torch-directml - it's not in `requirements.txt`.
+`nam.inference.model_exporter` is an opt-in helper for module authors who want a model compiled rather than run eagerly: `export_pytorch_module_to_onnx` takes a plain PyTorch module to ONNX, and `export_and_compile` compiles that ONNX graph into a pooled, accelerated OpenVINO model.
+OpenVINO follows the same "check if installed, don't require it" pattern as torch-directml - it's not in `requirements.txt`.
+Nothing calls this automatically; it's not gated by any project.yaml key - a module's own code decides when (or whether) to export and switch a given model over to the compiled path.

-This export runs on nam's shared executor (the same one `OrchestrationPipeline` uses), so it never blocks inference.
-Every call made before the export finishes - including the call that triggered it - runs on the plain `Device.auto()` path instead.
-Once the export succeeds, later calls transparently switch to the compiled model.
-If the export or compile step fails for any reason, a highly visible warning is logged and the model keeps serving from the `Device.auto()` path indefinitely - a failed export never crashes the app or blocks inference.

 Pool sizes for compiled models are always set to `nam.concurrency.get_parallellism()` - the same worker count as the shared